PIesPnuema/CiscoCodeSnippets/README.md

 figure (0-4)

 - Open CLI and Navigate to the file path you found in the previous steps.
-	- If you are using WSL like me you the file path will look like this
+	- If you are using WSL like me the file path will look like this
 ![look at wsl path](/resources/WSLpathlook.png)

 - Inside `/your/path/to/Code/User/snippets` run the following command to add the vsCodeSnippets repo files to this directory.